Use the search facility above and if you can't find the answer to what you're looking for, feel free to contact us directly

 10th and 60th

-Diamonds are one of mother nature’s rarest and most precious creations.
-Formed under crushing volcanic pressure and intense heat, they’re more than 3 billion years old.
+Diamonds are one of Mother Nature’s rarest creations.
+Formed under intense volcanic pressure and heat, they’re more than 3 billion years old.

-After the first diamonds were discovered around 4,000 BC in India, their beauty and indestructibility has enraptured mankind.
+Since the first diamonds were discovered, their beauty has enraptured us.

 In Old Egypt, diamonds represented the sun, a symbol of heavenly power.
-The ancient Romans and Greeks in turn believed diamonds were the tears of the gods or splinters from shooting stars, and the Hindus used diamonds as eyes in statues of deities.
+The ancient Romans believed diamonds were the tears of the gods and the Hindus in turn used diamonds as eyes in statues of deities.

 Polished diamonds became popular decorations in European crown jewellery in 300 BC.
 However, diamonds weren’t cut into shapes until Venetian jewellers developed the craft in the Middle Ages.